junghan0611/spacemacs/layers/+intl/keyboard-layout/README.md

 ![](img/bepo-logo.png)

-Bepo is a keyboard layout that\'s optimized for the French language.
+Bepo is a keyboard layout that's optimized for the French language.

 ![](img/bepo-layout.png)